AdaCore/spark2014/lrm/source/subprograms.rst

    satisfies the post condition provided the precondition is True and the subprogram completes normally.

-.. note:: (TJJ 29/11/12) Do we need this verifiaction rule?
+.. note:: (TJJ 29/11/12) Do we need this verification rule?
 If we do
     it needs to be more precise I think.

 .. todo:: Think about Pre'Class and Post'Class.
 Target: D2.